 The computer labs at the Naperville Public Library have a wide variety of software to do everything from working on a letter to scanning photos to playing videos.
-Each PC is loaded with Windows 7, Internet Explorer, Mozilla Firefox, Microsoft Office Suite 2010, and additional software.
+Each PC is loaded with Windows 7, Internet Explorer, Chrome, Microsoft Office Suite 2013, and additional software.
 We also have Macs available at each location.
 Check out what we have to offer.

 Some of the software listed below is only available on certain computers.
 To find out which stations have the software you're looking for, ask at the Computer Lab desks and we'll be happy to point you in the right direction.

 This suite consists of applications for word processing, spreadsheets, databases, presentations, notes, and desktop publishing.

 - Use Microsoft Word to produce written documents (e.g. update resumes, write research paper, create a newsletter)

 - Use Microsoft Excel to create spreadsheets to analyze data, to generate charts

 - Use Microsoft Publisher to design publications for marketing purpose or personal use

 - Use Microsoft OneNote to organize notes in one digital notebook

 - Use Microsoft PowerPoint for slide presentations